noirello/bonsai/docs/advanced.rst

 Extended DN
 -----------

-The LDAP_SERVER_EXTENDED_DN_OID control is only supported by Microsoft's Active Directory.
-Setting this control with :meth:`LDAPClient.set_extended_dn` will extended the standard DN format with the SID and GUID attributes to `<GUID=xxxxxxxx>;<SID=yyyyyyyyy>;distinguishedName` during the LDAP search.
+Setting LDAP_SERVER_EXTENDED_DN control with :meth:`LDAPClient.set_extended_dn` will extend the standard DN format with the SID and GUID attributes to `<GUID=xxxxxxxx>;<SID=yyyyyyyyy>;distinguishedName` during the LDAP search.
 The method's parameter can be either 0 which means that the GUID and SID strings will be in a hexadecimal string format or 1 for receiving the extended dn in a standard string format.
+This control is only supported by Microsoft's Active Directory.

 Regardless of setting the control, the :attr:`LDAPEntry.dn` still remains a simple :class:`LDAPDN` object without the SID or GUID extensions.
 The extended DN will be set to the :attr:`LDAPEntry.extended_dn` as a string.
+The extended DN control also affects other LDAP attributes that use distinguished names (e.g. `memberOf` attribute).

     >>> client = bonsai.LDAPClient()
     >>> client.set_extended_dn(1)